-Department of Human Molecular Genetics and Biochemistry Sackler School of Medicine microRNA and DICER in Differentiation and Malignant Transformation of Melanocytes will provide the foundation for developing novel approaches in the prevention, diagnosis, and treatment of skin cancer in general and melanoma in particular.
+Department of Human Molecular Genetics and Biochemistry School of Medicine will provide the foundation for developing novel approaches in the prevention, diagnosis, and treatment of skin cancer in general and melanoma in particular.
 In addition, we are intrigued by the possibility of using these systems as a model for exploring basic microRNA biogenesis beyond the cell specific context.